BeyondASoul/Bicard/README.md

 ## Packages

 * [flutter_swiper 1.1.6](https://pub.dev/packages/flutter_swiper) - The best swiper for flutter , with multiple layouts, infinite loop.
 Compatible with Android & iOS.
+* [liquid_swipe 1.4.3](https://pub.dev/packages/liquid_swipe) - Liquid swipe is the revealing clipper to bring off amazing liquid like swipe to stacked Container and inspired by Cuberto's liquid swipe and IntroViews.
+* [animate_do 1.7.2](https://pub.dev/packages/animate_do) - An animation package inspired in Animate.css, built using only Flutter animations, no extra packages.
 * [flutter_launcher_icons 0.7.5](https://pub.dev/packages/flutter_launcher_icons) - A command-line tool which simplifies the task of updating your Flutter app's launcher icon.
-* [flutter_speed_dial 1.2.5](https://pub.dev/packages/flutter_speed_dial) - Flutter package to render a Material Design Speed Dial.
-* [animate_do 1.7.2](https://pub.dev/packages/animate_do) - An animation package inspired in Animate.css, built using only Flutter animations, no extra packages.

 ## Test Devices